 3 TBS used coffee grounds (fine)

 2 drops tea tree

-- In a small glass bowl, mix the coffee grounds, cornmeal and olive oil.
+- In a small glass bowl, mix the coffee grounds, cornmeal and EVOO.

 - Next add the cream and flour to make a thin paste.
-Add the essential oils and blend well.
+Add the EOs and blend well.

-- Gently rub into feet, making sure to focus on problem areas.
-Rinse off completely, pat with a towel then apply favorite moisturizer.
+- Softly massage into skin, making sure to focus on problem areas.
+Rinse off completely, pat with a towel, apply favorite moisturizer.

-Also rubbing in a layer of olive oil is helpful.
+A layer of olive oil is also helpful.